-Project Implementation Period: August 1, 2024, to July 31, 2025 (One-year plan).
+Project Implementation Period: August 1, 2025, to July 31, 2026 (One-year plan).

 Application Limit: Each faculty member is allowed one approved application.
-The maximum subsidy for each project is NT$250,000, co-funded equally by both institutions.

 Applicant Qualifications:

 The project principal investigator (PI) must be a full-time or adjunct faculty member from either institution.
 Researchers from third-party institutions may participate with the approval of both PIs.